jamesmedice/Kubernetes-Ambassador/READme.md

 2 -to deploy the app you must RUN : skaffold run

-3- for removing all components deòployed :
+3- for removing all components deployed :

 kubectl delete -n default deployment ambassador